Looking to book a Mexico City DAY TRIP?

 As this is a silversmith town by trade, check out the many silver shops in Taxco to buy something made of silver, and even see some of the artisans working on their craft.
 If you’re looking for other souvenirs, head to the outdoor Mercado de Artesanias (Artisan Market) next to the church.

 One of the most must see Taxco sites, and a favorite among visitors, is the Cacahuamilpa Caves in Grutas de Cacahuamilpa National Park.
 Venture underground and journey for about 1.5-miles through this cave lit up with colorful lights that reflect off unique geologic formations.

 Day Trips from Mexico City to Huasca de Ocampo

 📍 Huasca de Ocampo, Mexico, is located in Hidalgo state, about two hours from Mexico City by car.

 The Basalt Prisms of Huasca de Ocampo are truly spectacular, and one of Mexico’s most interesting natural wonders.
 In fact, back in 2007, the Mexican Council for Touristic Promotion included the basaltic prisms on their list of the 13 Best Natural Wonders of Mexico.

-Ranging in height from 75- to 150-feet-tall, these giant black stone columns, located in the Santa Maria Regla Canyon, are unlike anything you’ve ever seen.
+Ranging in height from 75- to 150-feet-tall, these giant stone columns, located in the Santa Maria Regla Canyon, are unlike anything you’ve ever seen.
 If the basaltic prisms weren’t enough, there are a total of four beautiful waterfalls cascading over them in some parts, feeding the San Antonio Regla dam below.